RDG97/Alarm-Clock/pseudocode.md

 # HTML
 div class alarmB

     * alarm clock body

     *will give the whole thing shape

 p class milli

     *will have insert in html and replaced with milliseconds in JS

 P class sec

     *will have insert in html and replaced with seconds in Js

 p class min

     *will have insert in html and replaced with minutes in JS

 p class hour

     *will have insert in html and replaced with hours in JS

+form for alarm
+    *will have input for hour and min, as well as a submit button

 # CSS